Hotels near Augusta Golf Course

 Which hotels near Augusta Golf Course are great for a weekend getaway?

 Several hotels near Augusta Golf Course are ideal for a weekend getaway.
-The Partridge Inn Augusta Curio Collection by Hilton (0.49 mi) offers a pool and on-site dining.
-Hyatt House Augusta Downtown (3.81 mi) offers a pool and on-site dining.
+The Partridge Inn Augusta Curio Collection by Hilton (0.49 mi, from $140/night), Crowne Plaza North Augusta by IHG (3.89 mi, from $119/night), and Augusta Marriott at the Convention Center (4.44 mi, from $176/night) all offer a pool and on-site dining.

 Are there any walkable hotels near Augusta Golf Course?

-Yes — 1 hotel is within walking distance: The Partridge Inn Augusta Curio Collection by Hilton (0.49 mi).
+Yes — The Partridge Inn Augusta Curio Collection by Hilton (0.49 mi, from $140/night) is within walking distance, about a 10-minute walk.

 Which hotels near Augusta Golf Course are good for families?